hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/picoCTF_2017/problems/binary/Enter_The_Matrix/Enter_The_Matrix.md

 #### Writeup by hgarrereyn
 * **Binary Exploitation**
 * *150 points*
 * Description: The Matrix awaits you.
-Take the red pill and begin your journey.
-Source.
+Take the [red pill](https://github.com/hgarrereyn/Th3g3ntl3man-CTF-Writeups/raw/141d36ad9f37c54a44e54e334ca87d0935feb916/2017/picoCTF_2017/problems/binary/Enter_The_Matrix/matrix) and begin your journey.
+[Source](https://github.com/hgarrereyn/Th3g3ntl3man-CTF-Writeups/raw/141d36ad9f37c54a44e54e334ca87d0935feb916/2017/picoCTF_2017/problems/binary/Enter_The_Matrix/matrix.c).
 Jack in at shell2017.picoctf.com:9417.

 # Overview

 This program allows you to create matricies of various sizes which are stored on the heap.
-You can then set/get the value at specific indecies.
+You can then set/get the value at a specific index.

 # Solution